RitikaSethi236/RitikaSethi236/README.md

+Hi there 👋
-- 👋 Hi there, I’m Ritika Sethi!
-- 👀 I’m currently pursuing my undergraduation in Computer Science and Engineering.
-- 🌱 My Skills include HTML, CSS, JavaScript, Wordpress, Canva and programming in C, C++, Python.
+I’m Ritika Sethi!
+I’m currently pursuing my undergraduation in Computer Science and Engineering.
+My Skills include HTML, CSS, JavaScript, Wordpress, Canva and programming in C, C++, Python.
 - 📫 You can reach me at ritikasethi236@gmail.com

 <!---